redux-saga/redux-saga/docs/basics/DispatchingActions.md

 Note how we pass the fake response to the Generator via its `next` method.
-Outside the middleware environment, we have total control over the Generator, we can simulate a real environment by simply mocking results and resuming the Generator with them.
-Mocking data is a lot simpler than mocking functions and spying calls.
+Outside the middleware environment, we have total control over the Generator, we can simulate a real environment by mocking results and resuming the Generator with them.
+Mocking data is a lot easier than mocking functions and spying calls.